bqb3927586/chexnet1/README.md

 * To generate CAM of a test file run script HeatmapGenerator

 ## Results
-The highest accuracy 0.8508 was achieved by the model m-25012018-123527 (see the models directory).
+The highest accuracy 0.8508 was achieved by the model DenseNet.pth.tar (see the models directory).

 | Pathology     | AUROC         |
 | ------------- |:-------------:|